open-source-tabletop/halo-breakpoint/halo-breakpoint.md

-# Halo Firefight
+# Halo Breakpoint

-Halo Firefight is a fan made game module set in the Halo universe that allows you to enact battles from any era in the Halo timeline.
+Halo Breakpoint is a fan made game module set in the Halo universe that allows you to enact battles from any era in the Halo timeline.

 You will need the [Cadence Core Rules](https://Cadence.Games/core-rules/) to play this game.
-If you would like to contribute to the development of Halo: Firefight please [visit the Halo: Firefight Github Project](https://github.com/open-source-tabletop/halo-firefight).
+If you would like to contribute to the development of Halo: Breakpoint please [visit the Halo: Breakpoint Github Project](https://github.com/open-source-tabletop/halo-breakpoint).

 > "In the 26th century, humankind has colonized hundreds of worlds in Earth's interstellar neighborhood, only to stumble upon a hostile alliance of aliens known as the Covenant.
 Motivated by the Prophets' promises of ascension to godhood in the form of the eponymous Halos, a series of ring-shaped superweapons built by the ancient race of the Forerunners, the Covenant are bent on humanity's destruction.
 With the apocalyptic Human-Covenant War concluded, members of both sides are faced with an uncertain future in a politically complex environment of numerous different factions and affiliations, while ancient Forerunner entities and technologies continue to involve themselves with the galaxy's affairs."